Practitioners' Continued Professional Development Sessions

 Our most recent session was an African dance lesson delivered by Rachel, which was great fun, and a lovely, energetic way to spend a Friday afternoon.
 As an administrator, not a dancer, I had to simplify the steps for myself somewhat, but that in no way detracted from the enjoyment!

-And finally, we will have our team Christmas celebration, the details of which are being kept under wraps until the day!
-Unlike our usual team Christmas parties, this one is taking place online but we hope it will still be an opportunity to have fun together and exchange seasonal greetings and joy.
-It will also give us chance to reflect on the previous year, and prepare as a team for the challenges and opportunities of the coming year.
+And finally, we had our team Christmas celebration!
+Unlike our usual team Christmas parties, this one took place online but it was still an opportunity to have fun together and exchange seasonal greetings and joy.
+It also gave us the chance to reflect on the previous year, and prepare as a team for the challenges and opportunities of the coming year.